Duncan8611/Credit-Card-Hub/README.md

 # Credit-Card-Hub
-personal project made during the java lesson
+Personal project made during the java lesson, and it's just for education usage.